Skip to content

 1. Single org with Financial Services Cloud.
 The 8,000 overlapping clients confirm data co-location is the right pattern.
 A second org creates permanent integration overhead and makes the unified client view architecturally impossible without Salesforce Connect or middleware.

-3. Experience Cloud for client portal.
+3. Experience Cloud (formerly Community Cloud) for client portal.
 Inherits the sharing model, supports MFA, integrates with DocuSign, and displays portfolio data natively.

 4. MuleSoft as integration middleware.
 Six external systems, mixed protocols (REST, SOAP, SFTP, webhooks), 2M-record nightly volume justify centralized middleware with protocol mediation, error handling, and monitoring.